nand2mario/snestang/doc/installation.md

 <img src="images/programmer_series.png" width=400>

 Now double click "Bypass" in Operation.
 In the window that pops up, choose "External Flash Mode" for Access Mode.
 For Operation, choose "exFlash Erase, Program 5AT" (for Tang Primer 25K and Tang Mega 138K Pro) or "exFlash Erase, Program thru GAO-bridge" (for Tang Nano 20K).
-Then for File Name, choose the `snestang_*.fs` file for your board.
+Then for File Name, choose the `snestang_*.fs`/`nestang_*.fs` file for your board.
 Then press "Save" to dispose of the window.

 <img src="images/programmer_flash.png" width=300>